-Achieving Strategic Goals There has been a growing use of projects to achieve an organization's strategic goals, and existing major projects are screened to make sure that their objectives support the organization's strategy and mission.
+Achieving Strategic Goals There has been a growing use of projects to achieve an organization's strategic goals, and a new role has arisen to help attain the target benefits desired by the funder of the project: a project "owner" (Section 1.5).
+Additionally, existing major projects are screened to make sure that their objectives support the organization's strategy and mission.
 Projects that do not have clear ties to the strategy and mission are not approved.
 A discussion of this is given in Section 1.6, where the Project Portfolio Process is described.